-Deciding what to blog about to make money is most often referred to as knowing how to choose a blog niche.
+Deciding what to blog about is most often referred to as knowing how to choose a blog niche.

 Which niche should you choose?
 How will you know if it’s the right one or the best one?
 What if there’s too much competition?
 How do you know if the niche is too narrow or broad?

 The good news is there are millions of niches and you can make money from just about all of them so you don’t have to even be worried that the niche you choose will be a mistake.
 That is, unless you choose something weird and crazy like ‘pink wigs for balding goats’ and even then, this may be a profitable niche too. 🙂